femrek/flutter_network_layer/README.md

 ## Tree of the Project

-- The core package is a dependency over implementations.
+- The core package is a dependency for the implementations.
-- flutter_network_layer brings all implementations together but it is not recommended to use. (use an implementaion instead)
+- The flutter_network_layer combines all implementations, but its usage is not recommended.
+(Use a specific implementation instead.)

 ```plaintext
             flutter_network_layer_core